Ssstaffsignal

 Fail-closed for billing/quotaCan't give away resources; accuracy trumps availability

-Gateway/sidecar over SDKAvoid "client library hell"; enforce at infrastructure layer
+Gateway/sidecar over SDKAvoid "client library hell"; enforce at the infrastructure layer

 Bounded drift is acceptableFor abuse protection, ±10% accuracy is fine; don't over-engineer